 About the Course:

 To prepare students to write in the real world, this course explores the types and conventions of writing produced in different fields such as public relations, marketing, or business.
-Students will analyze and generate a range of written genres, from basic correspondence to more complex podcasts.
+Students will analyze and generate a range of written genres, from basic correspondence to more complex podcasts, blogs, and websites.
 We will study real world documents and then apply and adapt the models to suit the rhetorical conventions necessary to communicate with target audiences within specific contexts.
-Students will study sample documents and then write, revise, and edit prose that will be of value to them and to prospective employers in the professional environment.
+Students will hear from real world supervisors at English internship sites, study sample documents, and then write, revise, and edit prose that will be of value in the professional environment.

 By the end of the course, students will: